-- (1) End of week 9 - (2) End of week 14 - (3) End of semester/week 18 - At the end of week 9, a grade check will be taken of all students to determine Academic Probation and eligibility.
+- (1) End of week 9 - (2) End of week 14 - (3) End of semester/week 18 - At the end of week 9, a grade check will be taken of all students to determine Academic Concern and eligibility.
 Students with a class average below 70 are placed on Academic Probation.
 Academic Probation at the end of week 9 is defined below: - At the end of the 9-week grading period, any student with an average below 70 in one or more classes will attend a scheduled meeting with an ACE (Academic Center for Excellence) Coordinator for individualized academic planning.
-Items for discussion will include WIN attendance, time management, progress tracking, and follow-up meetings. - b.
-At the end of the 9-week grading period, any student with an average below 70 in one or more classes is required to report to that class/teacher for WIN (What I Need) time.
+Items for discussion will include WIN attendance, time management, progress tracking, and follow-up meetings. - At the end of the 9-week grading period, any student with an average below 70 in one or more classes is required to report to that class/teacher for WIN (What I Need) time.
 If the student is failing more than one class, WIN time will be divided between the courses the student is failing.
 (WIN meets Monday, Tuesday, and Thursday of each school week.) - c.
-Once a student is placed on Academic Probation, the student will remain on Academic Probation from the beginning of week 10 until the end of week 14. - At the end of week 9, any student with an average below 70 in two or more classes will become ineligible to participate in extracurricular competitions/contests for a period of two weeks. - At the end of two weeks, any ineligible student with an average below 70 in two or more classes will remain ineligible to participate in extracurricular competitions/contests for an additional two-week period. - b.
-This process will continue until the student regains eligibility or until the end of the semester.
+Once a student is placed on Academic Probation, the student will remain on Academic Probation from the beginning of week 10 until the end of week 14. - At the end of week 9, any student with an average below 70 in two or more classes will become ineligible to participate in extracurricular competitions/contests for a period of two weeks.

-- At the end of week 14, a grade check will be taken of all students to determine Academic Probation.
+- At the end of two weeks, any ineligible student with an average below 70 in two or more classes will remain ineligible to participate in extracurricular competitions/contests for an additional two-week period. - b.
+This process will continue until the student regains eligibility or until the end of the semester. - At the end of week 14, a grade check will be taken of all students to determine Academic Probation.
 Any student with an average below 70 in one or more classes will be placed on Academic Probation.
-Academic Probation at the end of week 14 is defined below: - At the end of week 14, any student with an average below 70 in one or more classes will attend a scheduled meeting with an ACE (Academic Center for Excellence) Coordinator for individualized academic planning.
-Items for discussion will include WIN attendance, time management, progress tracking, and follow-up meetings. - At the end of week 14, any student with an average below 70 in one or more classes is required to report to that class/teacher for WIN (What I Need) time.
+Academic Probation at the end of week 14 is defined below: - a.
+At the end of week 14, any student with an average below 70 in one or more classes will attend a scheduled meeting with an ACE (Academic Center for Excellence) Coordinator for individualized academic planning.
+Items for discussion will include WIN attendance, time management, progress tracking, and follow-up meetings. - b.
+At the end of week 14, any student with an average below 70 in one or more classes is required to report to that class/teacher for WIN (What I Need) time.
 If the student is failing more than one class, WIN time will be divided between the courses the student is failing.
 (WIN meets Monday, Tuesday, and Thursday of each school week.) - c.
-At the end of week 14, any student with an average below 70 in one or more classes is required to report to H Block study hall and not participate in H Block extracurricular practices. - d.
 Once a student is placed on Academic Probation, the student will remain on Academic Probation from the beginning of week 15 until the end of the semester. - 4.
 At the end of semester one, any student with an average below 70 in two or more classes will become ineligible to participate in extracurricular competitions/contests for a period of two weeks beginning the first week of the second semester. - All students are eligible to participate in extracurricular competitions/contests during Thanksgiving Break, Christmas Break and Spring Break.

-Official Eligibility Check Dates for 2021-2023:

-October 14 (end of week 9) November 18 (end of week 14) December 15 (end of semester) March 3 (end of week 9) April 13 (end of week 14) May 19 (end of semester)
+Official Eligibility Check Dates for 2023-2024: October 13 (end of week 9) November 17 (end of week 14) December 14 (end of semester) March 1 (end of week 9) April 12 (end of week 14) May 23 (end of semester)